HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 CHPS Junior Investigator Preliminary/Feasibility Grant Program (JIPGP)

-The awards are designed to allow junior faculty members and MD, PhD, or DMD postdoctoral trainees with appropriate mentors to obtain funds for pilot projects that are investigator-initiated, human-based, CHPS studies that will enable an applicant to obtain preliminary data.
+The JIPGP awards are designed to allow junior faculty members and MD, PhD, and DMD Postdoctoral trainees to perform investigator-initiated, human-based, studies utilizing CHPS services.
+Projects should address CTSA themes of multidisciplinary research, translational research, and research across the age spectrum.
 Please see the list of some of our past winners.

 To facilitate grant and IRB submissions, CHPS has developed standardized information that study teams can use.

 If you would like a letter of support, email John Krall, Administrative Director, at least two weeks prior to the date you need the letter.
 Include the title of your project, the aims/objectives, hypothesis, funding source/grant type and a detailed list of CHPS services you will requesting.
 Please supply the budget developed by CTFM.

 Pricing requests for CHPS services are submitted through SIFTER when CHPS pricing is required for an eSPA submission.
 SIFTER, which resides within eIRB, serves as a centralized repository for study start-up information required to support various processes associated with OnCore.
 For more detailed information, visit Facilitate Clinical Research Study Budget Plan.

 If you plan to use CHPS at Penn, please reach out directly at the Penn Center for Human Phenomic Science.

 For junior faculty on institutional K slots and post-doctoral fellows on institutional T32 slots or equivalent mentored-training awards, CHPS may be able to waive charges for nursing, biostatistics, and Informatics Core services.
 For additional Core requests, provide mentor's Other Support, including overlap with the trainee's project.